State Model¶

 - filesystem snapshot load and snapshot export,

-- process registration and lifecycle operations,
+- process registration and supervisor-requested lifecycle host operations,

-- blocked syscall resume paths,
+- supervisor-selected blocked syscall resume execution,

 - process and page-cache diagnostic operations.